TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 CGL check and fix
 -----------------

-Do Coding Guidelines checks and fix them.
+Perform checks on Coding Guidelines and fix them.

-Check and fix.
 This applies the command only to the files in the latest commit:

 .. code-block:: bash
    :caption: shell command

    Build/Scripts/runTests.sh -s cglGit

-Check and do NOT fix.
-This applies the command only to the files in the latest
-commit:
+If you only want to see possible fixes being applied, you can execute the command in "dry-run" mode:

 .. code-block:: bash
    :caption: shell command